-The Division’s activities include supporting research projects; organizing international symposia, seminars and lectures; and investigating topics related to the humanities and social sciences.
-The Division also promotes various activities initiated by its members and conducts programs designed for scholars in the early stages of their academic careers.
+The Division’s activities include supporting research projects; organizing international symposia, seminars and lectures; and investigating topics relating to the various humanities and social sciences disciplines.
+The Division also promotes activities initiated by its members and works to help scholars advance in the early stages of their academic careers.

 The Academy supports several large-scale projects of national import.
 Its projects in the humanities focus on the history of the Jewish people and Eretz Israel (Palestine), and the study of Hebrew poetry, including the Onomasticon of Iudaea • Palaestina and Arabia in the Greek and Latin Sources and the Ezra Fleischer Geniza Research Institute for Hebrew Poetry.

 The Academy is participating in the Monumenta Germaniae Historica project of publishing critical editions of Hebrew works composed in medieval Germany, and it supports the Middle Persian Dictionary Project.

 The Division works extensively to strengthen the standing of the humanities.
 Its activities over the years have been instrumental in mobilizing greater funding for the humanities from public sources and from philanthropic organizations such as the Fund for the Advancement of the Humanities and Social Sciences in Israel.

 In the framework of its role of fostering scholarly activity and advising the government on subjects pertaining to scientific research and planning, the Academy periodically appoints committees to study various topics.
 In June 2017, the Academy formed a committee to examine the field of Holocaust Studies in academic institutions in Israel.
 The committee, chaired by Academy member Prof. Israel Bartal, published a report summarizing its work: The State of Holocaust Studies in Research Universities and Colleges in Israel – 2020.

 Information on past committee work can be found under Past Projects.